 Rula has a BSc in Criminology and Sociology from the University of Portsmouth and has since studied Public Policy Development with LSE.
 She swam competitively for 12 years and in her spare time can be found practicing her pull-ups, painting something or hanging out with friends and family.

-In her spare time, Vita enjoys playing football and seeing live music.
+In her spare time, Beth enjoys exploring new cities, reading and seeing musicals.

 Nafisa joined the LIIA team in December 2022.
 She works as a Project Administrator for LIIA, supporting individual projects and the wider programme.